3 Types Of Training Video Editing Software

 iSpring

 Users praise it for a convenient UI similar to PowerPoint and realistic text-to-speech.
 The latter is especially helpful for people who aren’t skilled at voice presentations and don’t have the budget to hire a professional narrator.
+In 2026, it is also widely used for creating interactive e-learning modules (not just simple training videos).

 3. Camtasia